 5. Pick Tulips and Daffodils at Burnside Farms

-More Information: Entry is $6 per person during the week and $8 per person during the weekends.
-Season pass for the farm is $10.
-Children under two are free.
-Tulips are $1 each and daffodils are 2 for $1.
+More Information: Entry is $19 per person during the week and $21 per person during the weekends.
+Children under six are free.
+Five flowers are included with admission.

 6. Take the Bikes Out on a Trail Day